cheminfo/nmrium-docs/docs/80_utitlies/20_zenodo/20_zenodo.md

 ├── sample_2.nmrium.zip          # Second sample was processed using NMRium.
 It could contain assignment ├── sample_3/
 │   ├── structure.mol            # Optional: chemical structure file (molfile format)
-│   └── spectrum.jdx             # JCAMP-DX file (e.g., exported from Topspin using `tojdx` or from MNova with peak assignments)
+│   └── spectrum.jdx             # JCAMP-DX file (e.g., exported from TopSpin using `tojdx` or from Mnova with peak assignments)
 └── ...
 ```